 Valve-Selection Best Practices

-Submitted by Ray Herrera, Valin || Chemengonline.com
+Ray Herrera, Valin || Chemengonline.com

 In chemical processes requiring automated control, a properly selected valve can make the difference between a mediocre outcome and a top-quality product.
 Mistakes are often made when selecting the proper equipment for each job function.
 The decision process of selecting these components requires extensive knowledge and expertise.
-There are many factors to consider when engineering an automated chemical process, including motion requirements, cost effectiveness and chemical compatibility.
-In most cases, a precise combination of valves, sensors and other equipment is required to ensure an efficient and successful operation.
+There are many factors to consider when engineering an automated chemical process, including motion requirements, cost-effectiveness, and chemical compatibility.
+In most cases, a precise combination of valves, sensors, and other equipment is required to ensure an efficient and successful operation.

 Using a biopolymer fermentation process as an illustrative example, this article discusses how specific pairings between valves and surrounding equipment, such as sensors, can increase safety and product quality.
 Each individual step in the process of fermenting the liquid to create this biopolymer requires a different valve/sensor pairing to ensure the success of the overall process.
 The article analyzes the process from beginning to end and explains how and why the decisions were made for selecting each individual valve involved.

 The benefits of selecting the correct components for a chemical processing application are numerous.
 The most obvious is the overall quality of the operation.
 Another important benefit of proper valve selection is the prevention of system damage and process malfunctions.
-When a valve is required to fulfill an essential process function, but is not properly designed to do so, the results can be catastrophic to the individual valve, as well as the overall process.
-Finally, correctly selected valves will enhance the safety, efficiency and reliability of a chemical processing application.
+When a valve is required to fulfill an essential process function but is not properly designed to do so, the results can be catastrophic to the individual valve, as well as the overall process.
+Finally, correctly selected valves will enhance the safety, efficiency, and reliability of a chemical processing application.
 Choosing the correct valve will result in the system performing at the peak of its ability for the longest period of time and with the least maintenance requirements (Figure 1).
 An example process is used to illustrate valve-selection considerations.

 Valve-Selection Process